zacharymarlowe101/Lil_Robo_Vs_The_Shrooms/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/enhanced-map-tiles.md

 ## Enhanced Map Tile Subclass

 In the `EnhancedMapTiles` package, there is currently one subclass of the `EnhancedMapTile` class -- `PushableRock`.
-The `PushableRock` class defines an enhanced map tile in the game, which can be seen in the `TestMap` map.
+The `PushableRock` class defines an enhanced map tile in the game, which can be seen in the `EnemyMap1` map.

 ## Adding a new enhanced map tile to the game